(There’s actual advertising after this, but I wanted to start with my favorite artistic accomplishment to date)

 What I loved and love about this sleeve is that, outside of the general idea, we didn’t have a ‘plan’.
 My artist’s tattoo style is much like my writing style.
 No outline.
 Do what feels like it should go next and see what it looks like at the end.
 When it’s all said and done, it looks like the final design was the idea from the start.

-Back to advertising.
+Now back to advertising.
 In my first opportunity to teach my own class at book180, I wanted to give my students the brand that I felt like launched my own career ascension do to the fun inherently baked into it and all the possibilities it presented.

 Cap’n Crunch.